paularmstrong/onerepo/docs/src/content/docs/api/index.md

 get private(): boolean
 ```

-If a workspace `package.json` is set to `private: true`, it will not be available to publish through NPM or other package management registries.
+If a Workspace `package.json` is set to `private: true`, it will not be available to publish through NPM or other package management registries.

 **Returns:** `boolean`
 **Source:** [modules/graph/src/Workspace.ts](https://github.com/paularmstrong/onerepo/blob/main/modules/graph/src/Workspace.ts)